paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 ```

 Update the function above as desired.

-You can include a line to start or favorite AI Agent or Editor.
+You can even include a line to start or favorite AI Agent or Editor.

 ## Conclusion and Caveats